 Among the revelations: Each presentation and deal can take 45 minutes to an hour, and the sharks know nothing about the person or the business until it’s pitched to them.
 (And yes, it’s really their money.)
 Also, many deals made in the tank fall apart during due diligence, when the sharks’ lawyers and accounts examine the company or idea in detail, and find problems.
 That is the same if not a higher success rate than traditional venture capital investments, though; O’Leary told me that it’s “just like the real world.”

 I asked Robert about how he tends to be the unofficial host of the show, asking an entrepreneur to make a decision, or recapping the offers that were made.
 He said executive producer Clay Newbill “calls me the narrator of the show,” and Robert jumps in because “I have a very limited ability to sit there for a long time.
 I get a little bit antsy and I want things to go.”

 As I wrote, Mark Cuban’s full-time addition this season really helped the show take off, because he’s simply awesome, whether he’s confronting entrepreneurs who are peddling a scam or ruthlessly defeating the other sharks.
-Grenier also improved on the shark she replaced for a few episodes, Barbara Corcoran; Grenier told me that she was actually cast for the series’ pilot, but the death of her mother prevented her from being able to participate.
+Greiner also improved on the shark she replaced for a few episodes, Barbara Corcoran; Greiner told me that she was actually cast for the series’ pilot, but the death of her mother prevented her from being able to participate.